flatironinstitute/mountainlab-js/docs/processing_scripts.md

 This function creates three processor jobs: synthesize waveforms, synthesize firings, and synthesize timeseries.
 The outputs of the first two are needed as inputs for the third.
 All calls to MountainLab processors from within processing scripts are asynchronous, meaning that they are just initiated (or queued), and the code execution continues immediately, before the processing completes.
 However, output objects (e.g., waveforms, geom, and firings) are available immediately as placeholders, allowing those files to be passed as inputs to subsequent stages of processing (e.g., synthesize_timeseries).
 Thus we can think of the script as setting up a pipeline of queued processes.

 The ```_MLS.setResult``` commands at the bottom of the function set the outputs.
-Since the four outputs in this case are optional, there are fallback values (waveforms.mda, etc), which will appear on the file system in the results directory specified by --results=[dirname] in the call to ```mls-run```, if it was provided.
+Since the four outputs in this case are optional, there are fallback values (waveforms.mda, etc), which will appear on the file system in the results directory specified by --results=[dirname] in the call to ```ml-run-script```, if it was provided.

 Finally, we have the low-level wrappers corresponding to the three processors we are calling.
 I'll just show the third and final wrapper here: